What are the minimum requirements for auto insurance in Utah?

 Progressive can help you secure cheaper auto insurance in Utah with discounts such as:

 Want to save money while protecting your most valuable assets?
 You can earn a discount when you bundle your auto and home insurance in Utah.
 Progressive also offers renters and RV insurance for Utah residents—bundling two (or more) of any of these policies can help you save.

 Fast facts about driving and insurance in Utah

 Utah lowered the blood alcohol limit for drivers from .08 to .05 percent.
 This state now has the strictest blood alcohol limit in the nation.
 A DUI violation could result in your car insurance rate increasing.

 Driving without auto insurance in Utah can be costly.
-The fine is $400 for you first offense and increases to $1000 for your second offense.
+The fine is $400 for your first offense and increases to $1,000 for your second offense.